Moist Blueberry Sheet Cake

 Will The Blueberries Sink?

-The reason?
-This blueberry cake is not as tall as regular round cakes, as it’s baked in a sheet pan.
+No, the blueberries sit comfortably throughout this cake without sinking to the bottom.
+This blueberry cake is not as tall as regular round cakes, as it’s baked in a sheet pan, therefore the blueberries hover around the middle of the cake crumb during baking.

 There is no need to toss the blueberries in flour beforehand, I kind of believe that’s a myth!